 Is the PIM Handover Asset Model fit for purpose?

-Do you seek operational and maintainability feedback direct from the local operator?
+Do you seek operational and maintainability feedback direct from the local operator (civils and technology) and any adjacent strategic or local road operators?

 Do you seek operational and maintainability feedback direct from the local operator and maintainers?
+Was this feedback anecdotal or evidence based?

 Do you undertake post project reviews, with the aim of understanding how well the design has fitted with the expectations of operators and maintainers?
 How do you ensure lessons are shared?
+Is operational performance fed back to the design team so that they understand how well their design worked in the real world?

 Do you measure design performance at the construction and post construction phases of the project?